ReactFinland/site/pages/blog/2018-04-30_React-Finland-2018---Lessons-Learned-754a5f29067c.md

 #### Afterparty

 ![It’s a big fish.
-We call it “mureena” in Finnish.](img/1__ur4651t6W__J__v9z6Ua3F8Q.jpeg) It’s a big fish.
-We call it “mureena” in Finnish.
+We call it “mureena” in Finnish.](img/1__ur4651t6W__J__v9z6Ua3F8Q.jpeg)

 Our initial plan was to have two afterparties, one after each conference day.
 Due to budget constraints, we could afford only one after the second day.
 As a result we improvized on the first one and let interested companies provide multiple options.